 - Massage – a proper one, it’ll relax you in an instant

 If you can’t handle the pain go to the emergency room, but you may be waiting for many hours.
 It isn’t fun, but better to get to the bottom of the problem than have it get any worse.

 Recently I went to Eminem all pumped and excited.
 Then I got a sore throat on the bus to Auckland.
 I thought nothing of it until it ruined the entire trip I couldn’t even swallow water let alone enjoy the concert.
 Anything I ate scraped my throat and burnt it.
 It felt like eating sandpaper.
-I chugged back as much medicine, and throaties as I could which only made things worse.
+I chugged back as much medicine and throaties as I could which only made things worse.
 Once I got back to Wellington I went straight to hospital because I couldn’t handle the sudden throbbing in my ears, I wondered what on earth it was.
 I had tonsillitis.
-Not only that, but it had gotten so bad that pus had travelled up my throat into my ears which explained the pain.
+Not only that, but it had gotten so bad that pus had traveled up my throat into my ears which explained the pain.
 Yum.
-My advice don’t leave a sore throat to heal on it’s own you will pay the consequences.
+My advice is don’t leave a sore throat to heal on its own you will pay the consequences.
 So here are a few cures for tonsillitis:

-- Medicine – pain killers, the throat spray they gave me was great it soothed my throat for awhile.
+- Medicine – pain killers, the throat spray they gave me was great it soothed my throat for a while.

-- Hot lemon, honey and sugar/ginger.
+- Hot lemon, honey, and sugar/ginger.

 - Drink OJ, orange juice, get that Vitamin C.